nex-maximus/hackathon.genai.team-jedi-hackathon-dev/docs_src/index.md

 Figure 1: Architecture Diagram

-In this project, a single-channel sound file is sent over REST from the Swagger UI to the BentoML Sound Detection Pipeline container.
+In this project, a single-channel, wav-format sound file is sent over REST from the Swagger UI to the BentoML Sound Detection Pipeline container.
 This container then calls OpenVino Model Server (OVMS) Docker container over gRPC to get the model status.
 The Sound Detection Pipeline container will then run the Python inferencing and send the inference results over REST to the business logic application service.
 The business logic container is then responsible for parsing the inference results and sending it via MQTT to the data export service.